The punctuality of ScotRail trains has improved but remains below acceptable levels, figures published today showed.

-The operator said that made it the second best performing large operator in the UK among the six which runs the most trains.
+The operator said that made it the second best performing large operator in the UK, after Northern, among the six which runs the most trains.

 It hailed a “significant improvement” in punctuality over the past four weeks, which included busy Christmas and Hogmanay, one of its busiest periods.

 Mr Verster said: ““These latest figures show our performance improvement plan is starting to produce results for our customers.

 “We are achieving this in the middle of the biggest upgrade to our railway since Victorian times.

 “We can do more and we can go higher, and every single one of the 7,500 people who work on Scotland’s railway is committed to doing just that.